 The Special Rapporteurs are part of what is known as the Special Procedures of the Human Rights Council.
 Special Procedures, the largest body of independent experts in the UN Human Rights system, is the general name of the Council’s independent fact-finding and monitoring mechanisms that address either specific country situations or thematic issues in all parts of the world.
 Special Procedures’ experts work on a voluntary basis; they are not UN staff and do not receive a salary for their work.
 They are independent from any government or organization and serve in their individual capacity.

-Document Source: Special Rapporteur on the right to adequate housing, Special Rapporteur on the situation of human rights in the OPT, United Nations High Commissioner for Human Rights (UNHCHR)
+Document Sources: Office of the United Nations High Commissioner for Human Rights (OHCHR), Special Rapporteur on the right to adequate housing, Special Rapporteur on the situation of human rights in the OPT

 Subject: Closures/Curfews/Blockades, Economic issues, Gaza Strip, Living conditions